Course Name: Jamestown Golf Course

 Best Score: 37 (White Tees), 5/14/2014 with Sam P., Evan S., and Zach R.

-The par 3 fifth hole plays only 130 yards but has 4 bunkers strategically placed around this hard to hit green.
-The sixth hole offers a very good scoring opportunity as a 450 yard par 5.
-With a wide driving area, the danger on this hole comes near the green as two large cross bunkers just short of this green catch any balls trying to roll up.
-The 7th hole plays 161 yards and is just a longer version of the fifth hole.
-The 405 yard par 4 8th is the number 1 handicap and my favorite on the course.
-Although the driving area is fairly generous, you will want to cut the corner on this dogleg left to avoid a very long shot into this protected green.
-A bunker 230 yards out on the left side of the fairway makes cutting the corner pretty difficult and many players bail out to the right.
-The finishing hole plays uphill at 375 yards.
-Fairly straightforward, this hole offers the best view of the beautiful Claiborne Pell Bridge that connects Jamestown to Newport.
+The par 3 5th hole plays short at only 114 yards, but features 4 prominent bunkers strategically placed around this hard to hit green.
+Like any good short par 3, birdies are plentiful here but golfers will be penalized at least one shot for missing the green.
+At only 379 yards from the White Tees, it almost feels like cheating to play the 6th hole as a par 5.
+With a generous driving area, the danger on this hole arises near the green as two large cross bunkers just short catch any balls trying to run up.
+Two additional bunkers on the back sides of this green require golfers to have pinpoint distance control.
+The 7th hole plays 141 yards and is essentially a longer version of the 5th with 4 surrounding bunkers and an undulating green.
+The 368 yard par 4 8th is the number 1 handicap and self-proclaimed “best hole at Jamestown GC”.
+Although the driving area is fairly wide, you’ll want to cut the corner on this dogleg left to avoid a long shot into this protected green.
+A bunker 230 yards out on the left side of the fairway tests golfers cutting the corner and leads to many bailouts right.
+The finishing hole plays uphill at 328 yards.
+Fairly straightforward with OB right the whole way, this hole is notable for its view of the beautiful Claiborne Pell Bridge that connects Jamestown to Newport.

 General Comments: Like many old courses, there are limited practice facilities at Jamestown.
-There is no range and only a tiny putting green near the first teebox.
-Pace of play has always been a problem at Jamestown, especially on summer weekends.
+There is no range and only a tiny practice green near the 1st tee.
+Pace of play is always a problem at Jamestown, especially on summer weekends.